daxcee/sonic-pi/etc/doc/tutorial/B.01-Using-Shortcuts.md

 have a tough time switching between different clarinets and you'd be stuck to using just one make.

-Unfortunately the three major operating systems (Linux, Mac OS X and Windows) come with their own standard defaults for actions such as cut and paste etc. Sonic Pi will try and honour these standards.
-However *priority is placed on consistency across platforms* within Sonic Pi rather than attempting to conform to a given platform's standards.
-This means that when you learn the shortcuts whilst playing with Sonic Pi on your Raspberry Pi, you can move to the Mac or PC and feel right at home.
+Unfortunately there are a number of standards for shortcuts with macOS and Windows being two of the major styles and other more esoteric editors such as Emacs offering other approaches.
+You can currently choose between one of these three styles using the menu `IO -> Shortcut Mode`.
+You can therefore switch between a Windows and a macOS machine and keep your shortcuts consistent.

 ## Control and Meta

-Part of the notion of consistency is the naming of shortcuts.
+A key part of the notion of consistency is the naming of shortcuts.
 In Sonic Pi we use the names *Control* and *Meta* to refer to the two main combination keys.
 On all platforms *Control* is the same.
 However, on Linux and Windows, *Meta* is actually the *Alt* key while on Mac *Meta* is